Identity of Things (IoT) use cases incorporating ForgeRock Identity Platform™.

 3.1.
 Protecting an IoT Resource Server

 You can protect your IoT cloud service by configuring IG to act as an OAuth 2.0 resource server.
 When resources are protected with OAuth 2.0, IoT users can use their credentials with an OAuth 2.0-compliant identity provider such as ForgeRock Access Manager, Facebook, Google, and others to access the resources.
-This eliminates the the need for the IoT user to set up an account with yet another third-party application.
+This eliminates the need for the IoT user to set up an account with yet another third-party application.

 For more information about protecting IoT resources, see the Identity Gateway product documentation: